-In the opinion of the Management, relevant markets, including broadband access market, are not developed sufficiently to allow for geographical differentiation of TP SA regulatory obligations, nor there are any grounds, to hold that TP SA has lost its significant market power in any market or that the regulatory obligations imposed on TP SA shall be repealed or limited.
+In the opinion of the Management, relevant markets, including broadband access markets within the area of the eleven municipalities comprised in the draft decision, are not developed sufficiently to allow for geographical differentiation of TP SA regulatory obligations, nor are there any grounds, to hold that TP SA has lost its significant market power in any market or that the regulatory obligations imposed on TP SA should be repealed or limited.

-At this stage of proceedings one cannot predict, however, the final shape of the regulatory obligations imposed on TP SA by virtue of a decision of the President of UKE concerning the market for provision of wholesale broadband access services, as well as the shape of regulation imposed on the said 11 municipalities, not included into any of the groups of areas as stipulated in the draft decision.
-Therefore, one cannot determine what terms of using BSA will be binding in the market for provision of wholesale broadband access services after issue of the decision, as well as whether, when and how they will affect the existing ability of Netia to provide services with use of such type of access to TP SA network.
+At this stage of the consultation and consolidation proceedings concerning the draft decision one cannot predict, however, whether and when a decision concerning provision of wholesale broadband access services within the borders of the eleven municipalities will be issued nor whether in such a case it will be consistent with the draft decision published.
+Therefore it is impossible to determine what terms of wholesale broadband access will be binding within the borders of the above mentioned eleven municipalities in case of issue of the decision as well as when and how they will affect the existing ability of Netia to provide services with use of such type of access to TP SA network within the mentioned area.